How to Make Vanillekipferl – Austrian Vanilla Walnut Cookies

 Instructions

-Wrap the dough in plastic wrap and refrigerate for at least 2 hours.
-This will make the dough easier to handle and help the cookies hold their shape during baking. - Preheat the Oven:
+6. Chill the Dough: Wrap the dough in plastic wrap and refrigerate for at least 2 hours.

-Once the dough is chilled, take small pieces of dough and shape them into logs that are about 1cm (less than 1/2 inch) in diameter.
-Cut the logs into approximately 5cm (2 inches) long pieces.
-Using your fingertips, shape each end of the smaller pieces to look thinner, then bend the small log to form a crescent or half-moon shape. - Bake the Cookies:
+8. Shape the Cookies: Take small pieces of dough and shape them into 1cm (less than 1/2 inch) diameter logs.
+Cut into approximately 5cm (2 inches) long pieces.
+Shape each end thinner, then bend to form a crescent.

-Place the shaped cookies on baking trays lined with parchment paper.
-Bake in the preheated oven for 12-15 minutes, or until they are just slightly golden brown. - Dust the Cookies:
+9. Bake the Cookies: Place shaped cookies on baking trays lined with parchment paper.
+Bake in the preheated oven for 12-15 minutes, or until slightly golden brown.

-Remove the cookies from the oven and allow them to cool in the pan for about 10 minutes.
-Then, carefully take the cookies from the pan and roll them in the prepared powdered sugar, making sure to coat them on all sides. - Serve:
+10. Dust the Cookies: Remove cookies from the oven and let cool in the pan for about 10 minutes.
+Then, remove and roll in the prepared powdered sugar to coat all sides.

-Place the coated cookies on a platter and serve!
-You can enjoy them warm or allow them to cool completely before serving.
+11. Serve: Place the coated cookies on a platter and serve warm or cooled.

 Notes